elifbeyzatok00/elifbeyzatok00/README.md

 <h3 align="center">AI Solution Architect | AI/ML Engineer | Generative AI Specialist</h3>

 <p align="justify">
-👩🏻‍💻 AI Solution Architect specializing in building advanced AI-driven solutions using large language models like GPT, RAG frameworks, and AI agent systems (e.g., CrewAI).
-Experienced in designing, training, and deploying scalable generative models and chatbots.
-Previously worked as an AI/ML Engineer with a strong background in Machine Learning, NLP, Computer Vision, and Deep Learning.
-Proficient in Python, PyTorch, TensorFlow, and Hugging Face Transformers, with expertise in LLMs (GPT, Llama, BERT), NER, sentiment analysis, and architectures like CNNs, LSTMs, and GANs.
-Passionate about AI research, optimization, and delivering real-world AI applications.
+👩🏻‍💻 AI professional with a dual background as an AI/ML Engineer and AI Solution Architect, specializing in LLMs, RAG frameworks, and AI agent systems.
+Skilled in designing and deploying scalable generative AI solutions, chatbots, and enterprise-grade pipelines, while also experienced in hands-on model training, optimization, and evaluation.
+Proficient in Python, PyTorch, TensorFlow, and
+ Hugging Face Transformers, with expertise in CNNs, LSTMs, and GANs.
+Experienced in Natural Language Processing (NLP), Computer Vision, and deep learning applications across domains such as document understanding, healthcare, and e-commerce.
+ Passionate about bridging research and real-world impact by delivering end-to-end AI applications.
 </p>

 #### Skills